 Manual Mapping is discussed in these tutorial videos.
 When manually mapping, you first create the variable using the New Resource button in the Manger:

 Then you select the variable in the Output section of the specified entities.
-Manual Mapping was required before 222 for Actions, Aura flow screen components, Get Records, Subflows, and a sprinkling of miscellaneous mappings like Loop Iterator and Create Record Id.
+Manual Mapping was the only way to assign values before Summer ’19 for Actions, Aura flow screen components, Get Records, Subflows, and a sprinkling of miscellaneous mappings like Loop Iterator and Create Record Id.
 In Winter ‘20, Get Records and LWC flow screen components gained the ability to use Manual or Automatic mode and in Spring ’20, Actions will also gain that ability, with the remaining holdouts gaining that ability in 2020.

 To the left, the checkbox is unchecked, and Automatic Mapping is in effect.